Posterior linearisation smoothing with robust iterations: Simulation results

-From these results it is clear that the \ipls methods consistently perform better and require fewer iterations to reach a good trajectory.
-It should again be noted that a single iteration of the \ipls methods is more computationally expensive than its \ieks counterpart.
+From these results, it is clear that the \ipls methods consistently perform better and require fewer iterations to reach a good trajectory.
 The large spread in the metrics for the \ieks methods comes from the fact that they diverge for a significant number of realisations.
+Among the \ipls methods there is little variation, with \lmIpls and \lsIpls possibly showing a slightly faster reduction in \rmse; this problem has little need for regularisation beyond what the standard \ipls provides.

+The results indicate that the \ipls cost function is a better optimisation objective, compared to the MAP objective of the \ieks, at least in terms of \rmse and \nees.
+This advantage has the obvious caveat that a single iteration of the \ipls methods is more computationally expensive than its \ieks counterpart.